tomduck/pandoc-eqnos/README.md

 ### Installing from source ###

 You may also choose to install sources [downloaded from github].
-Execute the following command as root in the top directory of your download:
+After installing the prerequisites ([pandocfilters] and [pandoc-attributes]) you may install pandoc-eqnos by executing the following command as root in the top directory of your download:

     python setup.py install